 Throughout each unit of work, KS3 students are introduced to a variety of fiction and non-fiction tasks designed to encourage discussion and challenge to ignite a passion for learning.
 The English department has worked creatively and innovatively to ensure that an irresistible curriculum is on offer so that all students are inspired, engaged in their learning and reach their full potential.
 Students are assessed on their reading and writing skills each half-term and the assessment objectives used are based upon the GCSE assessment objectives with GCSE question stems being used to inform the tasks and assessments set.

-Across the units of work, students are exposed to literary classics such as A Christmas Carol, delve into genres such as The Gothic Tradition and look at Greek myths and legends, to ensure that students are introduced to a rich and wide range of fiction and non-fiction texts from across the literary canon and from many different eras.
+Across the units of work, students are are exposed to cultural classics such as ‘Noughts and Crosses’ and the emotionally epic ‘Blood Brothers’, delve into genres such as The Gothic Tradition and look at Greek myths and legends, to ensure that students are introduced to a rich and wide range of fiction and non-fiction texts from across the literary canon and from many different eras.
 There is a great emphasis on writing skills and spelling, punctuation and grammar with the intention being that students become competent and confident writers.
 Throughout KS3, students develop the skills required in KS4 so the transition to GCSE study is seamless.

 The English department runs a range of enrichment and extra-curricular activities and competitions including theatre trips, ‘Quote-Off’ challenges, poetry recitals, creative writing workshops, entry into national competitions and debate opportunities.

 We also are incredibly proud of our school library, run by our department, but championed across the whole school in Curriculum Reading Time.
 Students are given time to immerse themselves in reading and various reading initiatives are run across the school to encourage reading for pleasure.